Back to Seller Resources

 Tenants cannot unreasonably refuse access for showings, but you must provide them with at least 24 hours' notice.
 For more specific notice requirements go HERE

+How does selling to an investor affect my tenant?
 If you sell to an investor, your tenant’s lease will typically remain unchanged, and they will continue living in the property under the same terms.

+What should I do if my tenant damages the property before selling?
 Document any damage and consult with your real estate agent or lawyer.
 You may need to use the tenant's security deposit to cover repairs or take legal action if necessary.